It is important to follow these instructions. If your application is incomplete, the IRS will request that you supply the

 (such as certain individuals from Puerto Rico), you must complete and submit your application on a paper Form W-12.
 You must

-submit an original, certified, or notarized copy of your social security card along with one other document that contains
+submit an original, certified, or notarized copy of your social security card along with one other government-issued document

-a photo ID.
-The list of acceptable supporting documents appears below.
-All documents must be a current original, certified,
+that contains a current photo ID.
+Examples of acceptable supporting documents are listed below.
+All documents must be current,

 U.S. State ID Card